dooboolab-community/react-native-iap/README.md

   <a href="https://npmjs.org/package/react-native-iap"><img alt="npm version" src="http://img.shields.io/npm/v/react-native-iap.svg?style=flat-square"></a>
   <a href="https://npmjs.org/package/react-native-iap"><img alt="npm version" src="http://img.shields.io/npm/dm/react-native-iap.svg?style=flat-square"></a>
 </p>
-This is a react-native link library project for in-app-purchase for both android and ios project.
+This is a react-native link library project for in app purchase for both android and ios platforms.
 The goal for this project is to have similar experience between the two platforms for in-app-purchase.
 Basically android platform has more functions for in-app-purchase and is not our specific interests for this project.

 We are willing to share same in-app-purchase experience for both android and ios platform and will continuously merge methods which are standing alone.